skumarlabs/Review_Miner/README.md

 2)  To run the script execure below command from the root of the project:

     $scrapy crawl review_miner -a appid=xxx.xxxx.xxx

     where xxx.xxxx.xxx is the appid of your app.

 ## For large review corpus, follow below.

 1)  cd to /Review_Miner/Review_Miner/spiders/ and run playstore_reviews.py.
 See usage by

-  $ python playstore_reviews.py --help
+    $python playstore_reviews.py --help

 2) Then, read the created text file having list of reviews using something like below: